RiadGahlouz/NuGetMCP/README.md

 - The server uses the official NuGet API endpoints
 - Search functionality uses the Azure Search service provided by NuGet
-- Publishing and unlisting operations require a valid NuGet API key
+- Publishing and deletion operations require a valid NuGet API key
 - All operations are performed asynchronously for better performance

 ## Future Development
 More toolsets will be added in the near future.
 Some ideas:
 - [ ] User/Organisation metadata retrieval
-- [ ] Package deletion
 - [ ] Symbol package publishing
 - [ ] List files inside a package
 - [ ] Get a specific file inside a package
 - [ ] Get Package README
+- [ ] Advanced package metadata retrieval